Values drive leadership at WD-40

 When leaders understand the importance of aligning purpose to their organization’s mission, they build trust and a sense of belonging between the company, consumers and employees.
 Purpose-driven leadership creates engaged and committed employees that, consequently, will have more professional and personal satisfaction, resulting in better performance.

-“The presence of purpose makes every small task pleasurable,” explains Stan Sewitch, Vice President, Global Organization Development at San Diego-headquartered WD-40 Co.
+“The presence of purpose makes every small task pleasurable,” explains Stan Sewitch, Vice President, Global Organization Development at San Diego-headquartered WD-40 Company.
 “With purpose, there is no clock.
 There is no ‘work-life balance’.
 It’s all integrated.
 It’s all just life.”

 When values meet performance